Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Literature and related work on non-Nashian game theory

 \subsection{Stalnaker-Bonanno equilibrium (Nashian)}

 The PTE distinguishes itself from other solution concepts such as minimax-rationalizability, in that it iteratively eliminates single strategy profiles rather than entire strategies.
 As it turns out, there are other examples of solution concepts that eliminate individual profiles, including in Nashian literature.
-A prominent example was originally formulated by \citet{Stalnaker1994} in the presence of Common Belief of Rationality, as well as the assumption that what is believed is actually true (but not recursively).
+A prominent example was originally formulated by \citet{Stalnaker1994} in the presence of Common Belief of Rationality as well as the assumption that what is believed is actually true (but not recursively).
 This leads to a slightly stronger definition of rationality, in which it is considered irrational, given a specific opponent's decision $\sigma_{-i}$, to play a strategy $\sigma_i$ that is weakly dominated by another strategy (smaller-or-equal payoffs), and such that for that one specific opponent's decision, the inequality is strict.
-This eliminates specifically the unoptimal profile ($\sigma_{i}, \sigma_{-i})$, but not the entire strategy $\sigma_i$.
+This eliminates specifically the non-optimal profile ($\sigma_{i}, \sigma_{-i})$, but not the entire strategy $\sigma_i$.
 The process is iterated until it converges to a set of remaining profiles. \citet{Bonanno2008} gave a syntactic characterization of this solution concept to complement Stalnaker's work.

 This equilibrium concept differs from the PTE, because payoff comparisons are done by fixing the opponent's strategy (weak domination of strategies), which is the Nashian free choice assumption where decisions are taken independently of each other.